Motley Fool Epic Review: Is the Bundle Worth $299?

 How Epic’s Approach Works

-Epic follows The Motley Fool’s core investing philosophy—the same principles that generated Stock Advisor’s track record:
+Epic follows The Motley Fool’s core investing philosophy — the same principles that generated Stock Advisor’s official book.
+The cadence is a marketing feature.
+The hold is the investing feature.

 Pricing and Value Math